College moves from high to moderate alert level

 Level 4 Very High Alert

-Augustana's COVID-19 Testing Dashboard will be updated every Monday.
+Augustana's COVID-19 Testing Dashboard will be updated every week when classes are in session.

 The COVID Ready Response Handbook and Informational Guide contains detailed information about living on campus, COVID testing, student activities, and more.